KhartesViewer/khartes/README.md

 **Hint for step 2:** Before you start adding new nodes onto the line, look in the fragment viewer to see if there are any existing nodes near that line.
-IF there are, and it is feasible, move these existing nodes onto the line.
+If there are, and it is feasible, move these existing nodes onto the line.
 This is to avoid the situation where a node on the line and a node just off of the line end up close to each other, which can cause undesirable waviness in the fragment.